ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 }
 ```
 - **`Contract: string?`**<br/>
-  Here, you can provide a path to the OpenAPI contract as a string and the OpenAPI file can either be a `.yaml` or `.json`.
+  Here, you can provide a path to the OpenAPI contract as a string and the OpenAPI file can either be a `.yaml` or `.json`.<br/>

 - **`Tags: string[]?`**<br/>
   The compiler will only validate resources against operations, which are tagged with a tag specified in the list.
-If not specified, the compiler will validate resources against all the operations defined in the OpenAPI contract.
+If not specified, the compiler will validate resources against all the operations defined in the OpenAPI contract.<br/>

 - **`Operations: string[]?`**<br/>
   This should contain a list of operation names that need to be validated against the resources in the service.
 If not specified, the compiler will validate resources against all the operations defined in the OpenAPI contract.

-  If both tags and operations are defined, it will validate against the union set of the resources.
+  If both tags and operations are defined, it will validate against the union set of the resources.<br/>

 - **`ExcludeTags: string[]?`**<br/>
   This stores the tags that do not need to be validated.
-The annotation can not have both the `excludeTags` and `Tags` attributes at the same time.
+The annotation can not have both the `excludeTags` and `Tags` attributes at the same time.<br/>

 - **`ExcludeOperations: string[]?`**<br/>
-  This specifies the operations that do not need to be validated.
+  This specifies the operations that do not need to be validated.<br/>

 - **`FailOnErrors: boolean?`**<br/>
-  To turn off the validation, add this to the annotation with the value as `false`.
+  To turn off the validation, add this to the annotation with the value as `false`.<br/>

 - **`Title: string?`**<br/>
-  Use this to add the title of the `info` section in the generated OpenAPI contract.
+  Use this to add the title of the `info` section in the generated OpenAPI contract.<br/>

 - **`Version: string?`**<br/>
-  Use this to add the version of the `info` section in the generated OpenAPI contract.
+  Use this to add the version of the `info` section in the generated OpenAPI contract.<br/>

 - **`Embed: string?`**<br/>
   To turn off generating OpenAPI documentation for service for introspection endpoint support, use this attribute with `false` in the annotation.